-A 3D Model From One 2D Image Neural Radiance Field (NeRF), a method to generate a 3D model from a single image
+A 3D Mesh From One 2D Image The combination of video diffusion and Neural Radiance Field (NeRF) can produce a 3D mesh from a single image

 Published